Highly pathogenic avian influenza

 Avian influenza viruses (both low pathogenicity and high pathogenicity strains) have also been known to infect other animal species overseas.
 Spill over infections of the H5N1 strain of HPAI virus in non-avian animal species such as pigs, tigers, leopards and domestic cats have been reported in some countries.

-Australia’s largest outbreak of HPAI viruses (H7 subtypes) occurred in Victoria in 2020, and after successful eradication Australia has been free of HPAIs since February 2021.
+Australia’s largest outbreak of HPAI viruses (H7 subtypes) occurred in Victoria in 2020, and after successful eradication Australia was free of HPAIs since February 2021.
 However, ongoing outbreaks of H5N1 globally have increased Australia’s level of risk for incursions of HPAI viruses of global concern.
 Migratory birds returning to Australian shores annually between September and November may introduce HPAI viruses.

 Avian influenza is a national notifiable emergency animal disease (EAD) and any unusual bird deaths must be reported to the Emergency Animal Disease Hotline on 1800 675 888.
 This number will connect you with your state or territory’s department of primary industries or agriculture.